Photo courtesy Forte Theatre Company

 Relative newcomers to the stage include Gabriel Manuel Burdette as Jack, Bekah Rose as Rapunzel and Aiden Black as the Steward.
 All perform admirably.

-Notable performances also are turned in by George Lorimar as Cinderella’s prince, (who also appears as the Wolf), Scott Howland as the narrator, and Kathy Pyeatt as Cinderella’s stepmother.
+Notable performances also are turned in by George Lorimer as Cinderella’s prince, (who also appears as the Wolf), Scott Howland as the narrator, and Kathy Pyeatt as Cinderella’s stepmother.
 Brett Sweeney plays Rapunzel’s prince.

 |